Mars Pathfinder: Entry, descent and landing

 The entire entry, descent and landing process was completed in four minutes.

 Once the lander stopped rolling, the airbags deflated and retracted toward the lander using four winches mounted on the lander "petals".
 Designed to right itself from any initial orientation, the lander happened to roll right side up onto its base petal.
-87 minutes after landing, the petals were deployed with Sojourner rover and the solar panels attached on the inside.
+Eighty-seven minutes after landing, the petals were deployed with Sojourner rover and the solar panels attached on the inside.

 The lander arrived at night at 2:56:55 Mars local solar time (16:56:55 UTC) on July 4, 1997.
 The lander had to wait until sunrise to send its first digital signals and images to Earth.
 The landing site was located at 19.30° north latitude and 33.52° west longitude in Ares Vallis, only 19 km southwest of the center of the 200 km wide landing site ellipse.
-During Sol 1, the first Martian solar day the lander spent on the planet, the lander took pictures and made some meteorologic measurements.
-Once the data was received, the engineers realized that one of the airbags hadn't fully deflated and could be a problem for the forthcoming traverse of Sojourner's descent ramp.
+During Sol 1, the first Martian solar day the lander spent on the planet, the lander took pictures and made some meteorological measurements.
+Once the data was received, the engineers realized that one of the airbags had not fully deflated and could be a problem for the forthcoming traverse of Sojourner's descent ramp.
 To solve the problem, they sent commands to the lander to raise one of its petals and perform additional retraction to flatten the airbag.
 The procedure was a success and on Sol 2, Sojourner was released, stood up and backed down one of two ramps.

 Rover operations

 Sojourner deployment

-The Sojourner rover exit from the lander occurred on Sol 2, after its landing on July 4, 1997.
+The Sojourner rover departed from the lander on Sol 2, after its landing on July 4, 1997.
 As the next sols progressed it approached some rocks, which the scientists named "Barnacle Bill", "Yogi", and "Scooby-Doo", after famous cartoon characters.
 The rover made measurements of the elements found in those rocks and in the martian soil, while the lander took pictures of the Sojourner and the surrounding terrain, in addition to making climate observations.